sUhAs1011/UE22CS342B-NLP_Mini_Project-/README.md

 In our project our NLP model analyze mining laws, regulations, and compliance rules.
 It processes user queries, retrieves relevant legal provisions, and detects contradictions between different laws.
 In case any conflict exists, the bot flags it and suggests resolutions accordingly.
 Additionally, it also provides risk assessments and legal recommendations to ensure mining companies remain compliant with regulatory frameworks.

+Our model used sentence transformer and cosine similarity as the primary methodologies to make the project and the sentence transformer model fetches the similar documents based on cosine similarity.

 ### Activity Diagram

 ![image](https://github.com/user-attachments/assets/f290ed16-905d-4806-986a-1ffd2a2516aa)